rangsimanketkaew/rangsimanketkaew.github.io/_posts/2019-07-30-compiling-linear-algebra-libraries.md

 make[1]: [install_lib] Error 1 (ignored)
 make[1]: Leaving directory `/home/u7/rangsiman/ATLAS_BUILD'
 ```
-These error massages can be ignored as long as the static libraries of linear algebra software are build successfully.
+These error messages can be ignored as long as the static libraries of linear algebra software are build successfully.
 All library files should be stored at
 ```
 /home/rangsiman/ATLAS_INSTALL/lib/